 Three terms that are often used synonymously are Quality Inspection (QI), Quality Assurance (QA) and Quality Control (QC).
 However, there are some important differences between the three.

-- Quality Assurance – With quality assurance, quality management measures are carried out BEFORE the start of production to prevent any production errors from occurring in the first place.
+- Quality Assurance – With quality assurance, quality management measures are carried out before the start of production to prevent any production errors from occurring in the first place.
 A big part of quality assurance measures are usually performed while the product is still being developed.
 Typically, test runs are carried out before the actual start of production so that everything runs smoothly in the actual production.
-Thus, quality assurance is a proactive process.

-Let’s now walk step by step through the process of working with a quality inspection company and what the inspection procedure looks like.
+Let’s walk through the process of working with a quality inspection company and what the inspection procedure looks like – step-by-step.

-The first step is not necessarily directly related to quality inspection, but makes it easier in the end and reduces the risk of getting a wrong/faulty product.
-It’s about precisely recording and writing down your product requirements before placing your order so that the manufacturer knows exactly what the product should look like in the end.
+The first step is not necessarily directly related to quality inspection but makes it easier in the end and reduces the risk of getting a wrong/faulty product.
+It’s about precisely recording and writing down your product requirements before placing your order so that the manufacturer knows exactly what the product should be like in the end.

-The more precise the better.
+The more precise the better!
 You can already hire a company that offers quality assurance services in this phase.
-As explained above, quality assurance activities already make sense during the development phase.
+As explained above, quality assurance activities make sense during the development phase.

 Potential product problems can be identified at this stage and the design can be changed if necessary so that no errors will occur during production.
 You then give your list of requirements to your manufacturer.
 Later you can use the same list to send it to the quality inspection company, which then checks whether the specifications have been adhered to.

-When choosing a company, you should make sure that they have experience in testing your type of product and are familiar with FBA guidelines.
+When choosing a company, you should make sure that they have experience in testing your type of product.
+Additionally, it can be helpful if they are familiar with the FBA guidelines.